spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 Samba Pedapalli

 #### Executive summary
-Pan-Cancer analysis is a study of different types of cancer to understand the underlying mechanisms of Cancer, and thereby develop effective treatments.
+Pan-Cancer analysis is a study of types of cancer and their underlying mechanisms to help diagnose patients early and develop effective treatments.

 The intent of this project is to analyse gene expressions for below 5 types of tumors.
 In identifying these expressions, we may be able to diagnose a patient early and potentially recommend for further tests / validation.
 - BRCA (Breast Cancer): Family of Genes (BRCA1 and BRCA2) are known as tumor suppresors.
 But mutation in these genes cause cancer.